 UX writing seems opaque, but it’s a skill anyone can gain with a little reading and practice.
 If you designed your own website, then you know navigation labels can be tricky.
 Here are some pointers for labeling your website navigation well:

 Search engine optimization (SEO) helps your website appear as close to the top of search results as possible.
-It’s super important, but it can also be overwhelming.
+It’s very important in the context of your overall marketing strategy, but it’s hard to know where to get started.

 Page and site titles